 - 1. Change the name of the files (change the code -- XXX or XXXFile, etc., as chosen -- to something that suits your graphics system). - 2.
 Change XXX similarly in all files. - 3.
 Change XXX similarly in name := G4XXX in GNUmakefile. - 4.
 Add your new subdirectory to SUBDIRS and SUBLIBS in visualisation/GNUmakefile. - 5.
 Look at the code and use it to build your visualisation driver.
 You might also find it useful to look at ASCIITree (and VTree) as an example of a minimal graphics driver.
 Look at FukuiRenderer as an example of a driver which implements AddSolid methods for some solids.
 Look at OpenGL as an example of a driver which implements a graphical database (display lists) and the machinery to decide when to rebuild.
-(OpenGL is complicated by the proliferation of combinations of the use or not of display lists for three window systems, X-windows, X with motif (interactive), Microsoft Windows (Win32), a total of six combinations, and much use is made of inheritance to avoid code duplication.) - 6.
-If it requires external libraries, introduce two new environment variables G4VIS_BUILD_XXX_DRIVER and G4VIS_USE_XXX (where XXX is your choice as above) and make the modifications to:
+(OpenGL is complicated by the proliferation of combinations of the use or not of display lists for three window systems, X-windows, X with motif (interactive), Microsoft Windows (Win32), a total of six combinations, and much use is made of inheritance to avoid code duplication.)

-$[\]overline{^2}$ To do this, simply instantiate and register, for example: visManager->RegisterGraphicsSystem(new G4XXX) before visManager->Initialise().
+2 To do this, simply instantiate and register, for example: visManager->RegisterGraphicsSystem(new G4XXX) before visManager->Initialise().

-- source/visualization/management/include/G4VisExecutive.icc

-- config/G4VIS_BUILD.gmk

-- config/G4VIS_USE.gmk

-3.6.1.1.1.
+- 6. If it requires external libraries, introduce two new environment variables G4VIS_BUILD_XXX_DRIVER and G4VIS_USE_XXX (where XXX is your choice as above) and make the modifications to: - source/visualization/management/include/G4VisExecutive.icc - config/G4VIS_BUILD.gmk - config/G4VIS_USE.gmk

+3.7.1.1.1.
 Graphics driver templates in the xxx sub-category